More

 If you want to motivate your students to read books, you can get them to join the Harry Potter book club.
 Reading all the excellent Harry Potter books and interacting with other readers will motivate and encourage your students to read more magical and whimsical books.
 Also, many writing competitions, reading challenges, and other activities are organized on this website.

 Reading Bear is a reading website for early readers.
-It helps students recognize alphabets and create different sounds to form a proper word.
+It helps students recognize the alphabet and create sounds to form a proper word.
 It helps to clear basic concepts of English vocabulary.
-There are also quizzes and phonetic English lessons present to guide preschoolers.
+They also have quizzes and phonetic English lessons present to guide preschoolers.

 It is another best reading website for elementary students.
 Teachers can get free access to this website to provide their students with various fictional and non-fictional reading material.
 Reading IQ is a simple website with various reading resources based on grade level.